 SEO friendly websites should be structured logically so that it’s easy for the user to navigate.
 If a user can navigate easily and have a clear understanding of what the site and its pages are about, then so can a Google Bot when it crawls your site in order to match it to a search query.

-Not to be confused with mobile-first indexing SEO friendly websites should be mobile-friendly, they should be user friendly and provide a good user experience.
+Not to be confused with mobile-first indexing websites should be mobile-friendly and provide a positive user experience.
 Google prefers websites with a responsive design, which will render the display differently based on the screen size.

 SEO friendly websites have search engine optimised content.
 Google takes a whole host of factors into account when it crawls to index your web pages.
 These include but are by no means limited to:

 - Length of text – the days of short content with little context in order to quickly produce current information, is no longer applicable.
 Google rates content on quality and therefore tends to rate higher longer more informative content that has a clear context.

 - Frequency of posting – Producing regular new content is an important SEO feature.
 This is why the news/blog section of a website is so important.

 - Well researched keywords – they need to be strategically placed within the content so that Google can quickly identify what the page is all about.
 This will increase the chances of that page being shown in relation to a search query.